HP Voyager Programs

 - It may be an \(n\times n\) real matrix, or an \(n\times 2n\) complex matrix in

-- The \(B\) matrix in B.
+- The \(B\) matrix is stored in B.

 - Flag 1 is set appropriately: